-The Group's portfolio contains three properties in Romania, including the Golden Tulip Hotel and two significant land banks.
-The Romanian GDP increased by 0.7% in 2012 (GDP increase of 2.0% is expected in 2013).
-Despite the difficult trading conditions, occupancy rates at the Golden Tulip remained stable and amounted to 58% for 2013 (59% for 2012).
+The Group's portfolio contains three properties in Romania, including the Golden Tulip hotel and two significant land banks.
+The Romanian GDP increased by 2.4% in 2014.
+Despite the difficult trading conditions, occupancy rates at the Golden Tulip slightly improved and amounted to 61% for 2014 (58% for 2013).